LoyolaChicagoBooks/introcs-csharp/rst/lab-array1d.rst

 - we know that the string has a finite length, e.g. ``s.Length``.

-So you've already learned the *concept*.
-But what if we want to have arrays that can hold different kinds of data, for example, integer or floating point data?
-That's why we need this lab.
+So you've already learned these *concepts*.
+But practice is useful creating and manipulating arrays with different kinds of data.

 Goals
 -----